garyh6156/sep11-freedom-project/blog/entry04.md

 ### Skills
-The skill that I use and learn is Debugging and Collaboration
+The skill that I use and learn is Debugging and How to google because I am still trying to fix my code and I am searching up video that can help me to fix my code.

 ### Professionalism
+That always need comments after you finish your code because some times you might forget what did each code do.